yao-mxu/yao-mxu.github.io/README.md

 # Personal Website

-Inspired by template.com themes, see license.
+Inspired by template stock themes, see license.